DeltaPhi0/Projects/website/README.md

-# Hardened Self Hosted Web Infrastructure
+# Hardened self hosted website

 ## Overview
-This project is a study in **network isolation and defensive systems.** Instead of using traditional hosting, I host my personal website on my local hardware (**'Phi'**) using a multi layered Docker environment.
+This project was a study in **network isolation and defensive systems.** Instead of using traditional hosting, I host my personal website on my local hardware (**'Phi'**) using a multi layered Docker environment.

 The goal was to achieve a professional website for **€0**.
 By using Cloudflare Tunnels and strict Docker networking, I have exposed the site to the public internet without opening a single port on my home router!